jstakun/openshift-gitops/README.md

 5. Sync sample-app-stage, sample-app-test, sample-app-prod and sample-app-cicd ArgoCD applications

+6. There 2 role bindings created for each project with view and admin roles which are bound to sample-app-viewer and sample-app-admin groups.
+If you want to use them you must create these groups

 If you want to play with Tekton CI pipeline which has been installed in sample-app-cicd project here are additional steps to take:

 1. Install OpenShift Pipelines operator